List of Left Behind characters

-This is a list of characters in the Left Behind novel series by Tim LaHaye and Jerry B. Jenkins.
+This is a list of characters in the long-running Left Behind novel series created by Tim LaHaye and Jerry B. Jenkins.

 Suhail Akbar

 Suhail Akbar is a supporting antagonist in the Left Behind series.
 A native of Pakistan, he is a prominent member of the Global Community.
 He is hired by Nicolae Carpathia during the last half of the Tribulation period to be his Security and Intelligence chief in control of Peacekeepers and Morale Monitors throughout all the world regions.
 Jim Hickman was his predecessor.
 In contrast to the ineptitude of Hickman, upon hearing the appointment of Akbar, David Hassid fears he would be competent enough to stymie the Tribulation Force.
 Akbar is characterized as a man who is reticent and slow to voice an opinion, but someone who is loyal and effective behind the scenes.

 In Desecration, he receives the mark of the beast along with his fellow members of the Global Community cabinet – Walter Moon and Viv Ivins – at the Temple Mount a day before Carpathia commits the abomination of desolation.
 For his mark, he gets a giant black 42 dominating his forehead.
 Later he is ordered to bomb the gathering of Christians and Jews at Petra, planning for a BLU-82 and a "lance" missile to be dropped on them, but the inhabitants there are unharmed.
 He has the esteem of the Supreme Potentate that he is entrusted with organizing "the most massive offensive in the history of mankind" to drive the Christians and Jews from Jerusalem and Petra.
 Carpathia tells Director Akbar that the practically limitless monetary and military resources afforded to him for the endeavor would make every other historical military strategist hang his head in shame.
 In Glorious Appearing, even though he is entrusted to command the overwhelming forces to overrun Petra and Jerusalem of the Global Community One World Unity Army, Akbar is publicly shamed for daring to mention the destruction of New Babylon in front of Carpathia in his underground bunker in Solomon's Stables.
 He is later beaten to death on Carpathia's orders by another Unity Army Officer with a rattan rod.